 The Social Security disability application process is a waiting game that can take months or years to complete.
 Application denials, new submission attempts and frustrating delays in communication are common occurrences when applying for Social Security disability benefits.
 Back Pay refers to the benefits you would have received had your claim been approved immediately.
 The process of determining a start date and calculating past due benefits is not a simple equation.
 Like applying for disability benefits, Social Security disability back pay has headaches of its own.

 Back Pay Date Determination

 The day your Social Security disability Back Pay begins to accumulate is determined by looking at two dates.
 First, the date you filed your disability claims; second, the date that the Social Security Administration (SSA) decides your disability began.
-This second date is known as the “established onset date,” and is established by an examiner or administrator assigned to view your file and medical records.
+This second date is known as the “established onset date” and is established by an examiner or administrator assigned to view your file and medical records.
 Once an onset date of your disability is set, all the days going forward to the start of your approval will count towards Back Pay.

 The established onset date (EOD) can drastically affect the calculations of your back pay.
-Appealing your EOD means your entire claim for disability falls under new review – not just the on-set set date.
+Appealing your EOD means your entire claim for disability falls under new review – not just the onset date.
 This opens your disability case to a new set of eyes and new scrutiny.
 If the reviewer thinks the prior awarding of benefits was incorrect, your entire benefits claim can be denied.

 Back Pay Distribution

 After waiting for approval, it would seem reasonable to receive Social Security disability Back Pay immediately after your case is approved.
 Like all facets of the Social Security process, Back Pay benefits move slowly as well.
 Retroactive benefits are paid incrementally only, meaning you won’t receive all Back Pay in a single lump sum.
 The Social Security Administration has stated that issuing lump sum back payment checks would result in a strain on financial resources.